Skip to content

 Comparison

-Storage .po/.mo files Database table
+Storage .po/.mo files on disk Database table

-Cross-process sync Via filesystem Via cache (Redis, Memcached)
+Cross-process sync Via filesystem Via cache

-Works on read-only filesystem No Yes
+Read-only filesystem No Yes

-Requires database (migrations) No Yes
+Requires migrations No Yes

-Edit history Yes (requires DB) Yes
+Edit history Yes (needs DB) Yes

 Custom backends